Key Words Reading Scheme: List of books (Original series)

-Updates
+Updates till 2024

-Few changes have been made to the books since the 1970s, and they may be considered a source of social history.
+Few changes have been made to the books since the 1970s all the way up to 2024, and they may be considered a source of social history.
 The books make use of the whole word or "look and say" technique which is generally considered outmoded as a method of reading education when not used in conjunction with phonics.
 Nevertheless, the books remain on sale in 2013, priced relatively cheaply at around £2.99 per book.

 Worldwide sales

 In some Asian countries, particularly those which are also part of the British Commonwealth, the books are still widely used as a teaching aid in nurseries, preschools and kindergartens.